DEFRA/water-abstraction-acceptance-tests/cypress/e2e/internal/supplementary-billing-flags/README.md

   - Flags are added for SROC and two-part tariff supplementary billing.

 ### Scenario 5: Approving a charge version
 - **Description**: Approving a new charge version indicates a change to the charging information.
 The service determines if supplementary billing is needed based on the charge version’s dates.
 Future-dated charge versions are excluded from supplementary billing runs, while past-dated ones are flagged as required.
+We already have a charge version test that checks for an sroc charge version so this additional test is specific to two-part tariff supplementary billing flags.
 - **Acceptance Criteria**:
   - Flags are added for pre-SROC, SROC, and two-part tariff supplementary billing.